boranblok/AssortedMkvTools/README.md

 1. Scans a folder for mkv files
 2. Detects which mkv files have FLAC encoded audio tracks in them
 3. It extracts each FLAC aduio stream
-4. The flac gets decoded to WAV/PCM
+4. The FLAC stream gets decoded to WAV/PCM
 5. The WAV/PCM is encoded as AAC
 6. A new mkv file is constructed based upon the original mkv file but with the FLAC audio streams replaced by AAC encoded streams